 If, after looking at this data, you find out that indeed your sales slump was caused by a substantial decrease in traffic you need to re-strategize your content marketing and general traffic campaign.
 We have a great post entitled Improving Search Ranking for eCourse Sellers that gives you one strategy on improving your search ranking for long tail search terms.
 We also have another post entitled eCourse Traffic Sources that Bring the Most Enrollments.
 There are, of course, thousands of other strategies.
 But those posts should help get you started.

 IF THE DIP WAS CAUSED BY A DECREASE IN CR

 If your traffic levels stayed consistent but your sales dropped due to a decrease in your eCourse site’s conversion rate, then you need to strategize differently.
 There are a few things you can do if you find this to be the issue:

-1: Source of traffic: Different traffic sources have a different impact on CR (See this post on Finding Out Where Your eCourse Sales Come From).
+1: Source of traffic: Different traffic sources have a different impact on CR.
 Some referral sources just convert better.
 So even if traffic remained consistent, you need to dig deeper to see if you lost a high quality referral partner, or started ranking lower for one of your better converting search terms and maybe higher for a lower converting search term.

 2: Competition: If you’ve looked at the data above but you don’t find any major changes in your site’s traffic sources then you might need to do some basic research to see if you have a new competitor.
 You might be sharing your niche’s market share with another company that you were not aware of.
 Are they offering a superior product or offering a similar online course at a lower price point?
 This could be the reason for your drop in sales.